 If using a reverse proxy for accessing Zendesk is unavoidable, bear in mind the following guidelines:

 All traffic via the proxy must use multiple IPs for egress to avoid rate limiting and appearing like a bot

 Reverse proxies must be transparent and not manipulate headers in any way, such as overwriting the User Agent

 Even so, traffic might still be categorized as bot traffic by Zendesk systems.
-If you follow these guidelines and are still encountering issues, contact Zendesk Customer Support and our agents will help you to debug the issue.
+If you follow these guidelines and are still encountering issues, contact your IT department for help.